yeexunwei/yeexunwei.github.io/_pages/about.md

   - /about.html
 ---

-I have currently pursuing Master of Computing at National University of Singapore.
-I am open to opportunities where I can help to optimize company products and development by delivering actionable data insights.
+Master of Computing student at National University of Singapore.

 ## My Background
 Started my study in NUS from Jan 2021.
-Attending courses on AI Planning, Uncertainty Modelling and Machine Learning.

-I have undertaken courses such as Data Mining and Warehousing, Business Analytics and Intelligence, Data Visualisation, Advanced Database, Information Retrieval, Probability and Statistics, Soft Computing and Mobile App Development during my study in University of Malaya.

-I have the privilege to gain exposure on data science projects in my undergraduate years.
-I have taken part in datathons predicting the future value of cryptocurrencies and machine failures using sensor data.
+Modules:
+- AI Planning and Decision Making
+- Uncertainty Modelling in AI
+- Theory and Algorithms for Machine Learning
+- Knowledge Discovery and Data Mining
+- Neural Networks and Deep Learning
+- Big-Data Analytics Technology

 I completed my internship at the Center of Applied Data Science.
 I worked on Job Recommendation projects and sentiment analysis.
 I am part of the team designing database to store company operations.

+Courses attended in University of Malaya:
+- Data Mining and Warehousing
+- Business Analytics and Intelligence
+- Data Visualisation
+- Advanced Database
+- Information Retrieval

 ## My Skills
-Data Cleaning &ndash; pandas, numpy
+Data Cleaning | pandas, numpy
-Data Preprocessing &ndash; data encoding, scaling, dimensionality reduction
-Data Visualisation &ndash; matplotlib, Tableau
+Data Preprocessing | data encoding, scaling, dimensionality reduction, feature engineering Data Visualisation | matplotlib, tableau
-Machine Learning &ndash; pipeline, train-test-split
+Machine Learning | pipeline, train-test-split, scikit-learn, pytorch
-Database
+Database | sql

 ## Hobbies
 I read, listen to music, paint and enjoy activities such as camping, squash and trekking.